 - Nails should not be hammered into the walls (use only removable items, such as Fun Tack).

 - All residues should be carefully removed from walls and doors prior to departure.

-- All problems in the room or apartment should be reported to the RA at move in, so that a work order can be filed with Facilities Management Services.
+- All problems in the room or apartment should be reported to the CA at move-in so a work order can be filed with Facilities Management Services.

 For safety and energy conservation, limits are placed on the possession and use of electrical appliances in the residence halls.
 Residents should be sensitive to the demands placed on the electrical circuits.

 These items are allowed in residence hall rooms: